Get your free and exclusive +30-page Authentication Analytics Whitepaper

 If you have a device with finerprint reader, you can select this option, too.
 The process is the same.

-How do passkeys work with Windows Hello?
+5. How do Passkeys work with Windows Hello?#

 Unlocking a laptop or desktop with Windows Hello has been around for several years now.
 The novelty of passkeys is that Windows Hello will be the standard login option on Windows devices when logging into websites and apps.
 Your passkeys will be synced within your Microsoft account, meaning that you can sign in from any device that is linked to your account without additional device registration.